 A salad without toppings isn’t a salad at all; it’s just a sad bowl of greens.

-One of the great things about warm salads is not only tailoring the flavors to suit your tastes, but also the limitless variety of toppings available.
+One of the great things about warm salads is tailoring the flavors to suit your tastes and the limitless variety of toppings available.
 Often I’ll use whatever leftovers I need to use up in the fridge.

 Do you have roasted vegetables from last night’s dinner?
 Throw them in!
 A batch of roasted chickpeas?
 Toss them in!
 Caramelized onions can add a lovely depth of flavor to salads.